• Skip to primary navigation

 Instructions

-Remove from heat.
-Add cream cheese.
+• On the stovetop, sauté diced onion in a large pan with 2 tablespoons of butter until soft and translucent.
+Remove skillet from heat.
+Add cubed cream cheese.
 Stir until melted and mixed well with onions.
-Add chicken and mix well again.
+Add cooked chicken and mix well again.
+(You can add salt & pepper to taste at this point, but I usually skip it.)

-Place stuffed rolls about ½ inch apart in a 9x13 baking dish.
-(This recipe usually requires 2-3 baking dishes.)
+• Place stuffed rolls about ½ inch apart in prepared baking dishes.
+(This recipe usually requires 2 baking dishes.)

-Bake at 350 degrees for 30 minutes or until golden and bubbly.
+• Bake in preheated oven for 30 minutes or until golden brown and the sauce is bubbly around the edges.

 Did you make my Chicken Stuffed Crescent Rolls?Show me how it went!
 Share on Instagram, tag @southerndiscourse, and use the hashtag #SouthernDiscourse!